Party Structure and Organisation

 For organisational purposes, the country is broken up into Regions, with each Region containing a number of Areas.
 Both Regions and Areas also have a similar structure to constituencies - namely Regional and Area Chairman, and Deputy Chairmen for Membership and Political.

 The National Convention is effectively the parliament of the Voluntary Party.
-It is comprised of all Association Chairs, officers from Areas and Regions as well as 42 representatives from Conservative Future and the Conservative Women's Organisation.
+It is comprised of all Association Chairs, officers from Areas and Regions as well as 42 representatives from Young Conservatives and the Conservative Women's Organisation.
 The Convention meets twice a year – its Annual General Meeting is usually held at Spring Forum, with another meeting usually held at Party Conference.
 Its purpose is to receive the Annual Report, elect the Convention’s new officers and to set the Voluntary Party’s direction.

 The most senior volunteers within the Conservative Party are the Officers of the National Convention; led by the Chairman, they represent the views of the Voluntary Party to the leadership of the main Party.
 The Chairman of the Convention is also a Deputy Chairman of the Conservative Party.
 The President is the Chairman of the Party Conference and there are also three Vice Presidents.
 All of these five senior volunteers are elected at Spring Forum, and also sit on the main Board of the Party.